Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 Secondly, because God was pointing to the sacrifice of His "only begotten Son" (John 3:16).
 Notice that:

 Also notice that Abraham's prophecy of God providing a "lamb" was not fulfilled here.
-A ram is a different animal, and it's a different Hebrew word.
-That's because he was referring to "The Lamb of God, which taketh away the sins of the world" (John 1:29) - a title given to Christ years before His death, by John the Baptist.
+A ram is a different animal, and a different Hebrew word is used.
+This is because Abraham was referring to "The Lamb of God, which taketh away the sins of the world" (John 1:29) - a title given to Christ years before His death, by John the Baptist.

-Next is the Passover, which is, in my opinion, the clearest picture of the death of Christ in the entire Old Testament:
+Next is the Passover, which is probably the clearest picture of the death of Christ in the entire Old Testament:

 Exodus 12:1-13